ncats/ls-vision/README.md

 # Install LS-Vision in your applications

-LS-Vision depends on Vega Lite, so in addition to installing LS-Vision in your application, you must also install the Vega package dependencies, as follows.
+LS-Vision depends on [Vega-Lite](https://vega.github.io/vega-lite/), so in addition to installing LS-Vision in your application, you must also install the Vega package dependencies, as follows.

 First, install `@labshare/ls-vision`, `vega-lite`, `vega-embed`, and `vega` in your application package.